 Newsrewired+ tickets are available for £368 +VAT.
 They represent a 10 per cent discount compared to booking tickets for both days separately.

 • Online content strategy for journalists

 Should I liveblog a breaking news story?
 Or do a Facebook Live?
 Or would a traditional news story be the best path?
 How should I follow it up?
 What will reach my audience, and what will get me the best traffic?
 How do you choose how to spend your precious time or staff resources on the right kinds of coverage for your audience?
+Garden Tower 2 promises growth to a bounty of healthy and fresh vegetables and fruits.
+Garden Tower 2 comes with this miniature greenhouse seed planting tray where your seeds can germinate in peace and be transferred to the Tower when they’re ready.
+Soil to start your seeds growing fast would be another requirement that needs to be addressed.
+Luckily, this planter will also provide you with the right kind of soil to allow your seeds to be planted & germinate.
+It quickly transforms from the miniature nursery to the Garden Tower where they can be given proper treatment and care for rapid growth to maturity.
 And which kind of news story is each kind of digital content suitable for?
 These are the questions journalists and editors face every day in the digital age.

 This one-day intensive course is designed to help you navigate those questions, and make great decisions on how to use the right style of coverage for the right story.
 Led by Adam Tinworth, a digital journalism expert for over a decade, and a visiting lecturer at City, University of London, this course will bring you up to speed with the cutting edge of thinking about online content, with plenty of real-world examples and exercises derived from his work with organisations in the UK and overseas.